lanl-aea/waves/docs/tutorial_06_include_files.rst

    rectangle_compression_nominal.simulation_variables

-The second change removes the code that defines ``simulation_variables`` that remained from :ref:`tutorial_parameter_substitution_waves`'s code.
+The second change removes the code that defines ``simulation_variables`` that remained from :ref:`tutorial_parameter_substitution`'s code.

 The final change made in the ``tutorial_06_include_files`` file is to re-define the ``simulation_variables`` from the ``rectangle_compression_nominal`` module.
-The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution_waves`.
+The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution`.
 However, now we import variables from a separate file, list that file as a source dependency of the parameterized targets, and allow ourselves the ability to change parameters without modification to the ``SConscript`` file.